 We were in denial about the chickens having infectious bronchitis for a while, thinking it was winter, they were molting, etc. However, when one of the Golden Buffs produced a “wrinkled” egg (see picture below – it’s a classic symptom of IB), we finally accepted that the new chickens brought disease to the flock.

 Long Term Symptoms

 In the case of the Golden Buffs, they were about two years old and producing well.
-After getting IB, they were seldom able to produce an egg with a shell, and one hen had the difficulty with a prolapsed vent (see Chicken Emergency).
+After getting IB, they were seldom able to produce an egg with a shell, and one hen had difficulty with a prolapsed vent (see Curing A Prolapsed Chicken Vent).

-Preventing Infectious Bronchitis
+Preventing Infectious Bronchitis in Chickens

 Survivors of infectious bronchitis are IB carriers, so the only way to eliminate it is to get rid of the flock, clean the pen or coop, disinfect everything, and start over.

-So, the only sure way to protect your flock is to practice biosecurity, keep as “closed” a flock as possible and be sure to adequately quarantine any new birds before introducing them to your flock.
+So, the only sure way to protect your birds is to practice biosecurity.
+Keep as “closed” a flock as possible and be sure to adequately quarantine any new birds before introducing them to your flock.

 You say to quarantine new birds, but also that the virus can travel OVER 1000 yards in the air…so HOW exactly are we supposed to keep them separate enough to not infect ?

 What about new hatched birds…can they have it pre-hatching?

 Are NEWLY hatched birds ok? (like from a farm store or via mail order?)